Sustainable food: the impact of meat

 Check the origins of the products consumed:

-Limit the frequency of its consumption:
+Limit the frequency of consumption:

-Take part in certain initiatives or movements, such as Green Mondays , promoting more responsible eating by replacing meat and fish at least every Monday.
+Taking part in certain initiatives or movements, such as Green Mondays , promoting more responsible eating by replacing meat and fish at least every Monday.

 Diversify protein sources: